-While many people visit California’s Sonoma area for the 400+ wineries, you’d be insane not to explore some of the stunning coastal trails and other hiking opportunities around—you have to work off those wine calories somehow!
+While many people visit California’s Sonoma County for the 400+ wineries, you’d be insane not to explore some of the stunning coastal trails and other hiking opportunities around—you have to work off those wine calories somehow!

 Located in the 17-mile-long Sonoma Coast State Park, the Bodega Head Trail is one of the most well-known trails in the area and offers stunning views up the Pacific coast as well as beautiful vistas of inland Bodega Bay.
 It’s really easy to get to, a hike that people of all fitness levels can enjoy, and at certain times of the year you even have a chance of seeing grey whales.
 This is a must-do if you’re in the Sonoma Coast region!

 I drove across from where I was staying in Guerneville straight over to the coast at Jenner, and then drove down the coast toward Bodega Bay.
 I stopped along the highway wherever I felt like it, just stopping at a pull-off, running out to snap a few pics, and then getting back on the road.

 It was cloudy and cool all morning, until I pulled into the parking lot for Bodega Head Trail.
 And then I got THIS.

 Well technically not *right* away, I had to walk a few feet to get there.
 But still.